JamesHucklesby/vmeasur/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of vmeasur is to …
+The goal of vmeasur is to quantify the contractile nature of vessels monitored under an operating microscope.

 ## Installation